 Rather than think you have to go practice your photography, trying going out to "play around" or explore with photography.
 Trying developing or creating images of things you enjoy.

+Improve your photography.
 Shoot more photos.